mbabynames search ✿

 Yolanda Kate

-Yolanda ("noble and strong") with Kate ("pure").
+Yolanda ("violet flower") with Kate ("pure").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 3 syllables, Yolanda needs a shorter middle to stay balanced.
 Kate does that.

 Yolanda Pearl